tony-o/tony-o.github.io/articles/20211222-the-life-of-raku-module-authoring.md

 └── META6.json
 ```

 `lib` is the main content of your module, it's where all of your module's utilities, helpers, and organization happens.
-Each file corresponds to one or more modules or classes, more on this in the META topic.
+Each file corresponds to one or more modules or classes, more on in the `META6.json` paragraph below.

+`META6.json` is how zef knows what the module is, it's how fez knows what it's uploading, and it's how rakudo knows how to load what and from where.
+Let's take a look at the structure of META6.json:

 `t` contains all of your module's tests.
-If you have author only tests then you'd also have a directory `xt` and that directory works roughly the same.
+If you have "author only" tests then you'd also have a directory `xt` and that directory works roughly the same.
 For your users' sanity WRITE TESTS!

-`META6.json` is how zef knows what the module is, it's how fez knows what it's uploading, and it's how rakudo knows how to load what and from where.
-Let's take a look at the structure of META6.json:

 ```json
 {